 If you want to have your Remote station display client names, case descriptions, employees, billing rates, narrative codes etc., the Remote station clearly must have access to the Host master files.
 If this access isn't direct, then a copy of the master files must be placed within reach of the Remote station.
 This is a two step process: back up the data at the Host and restore them at the Remote.

 Backing up the validation files at the Host is an option off of the Interface/Remote menu in Legalmaster.
-This results in the relevant files being "zipped" (using a product called PKZIP) onto a set of diskettes.
+This results in the relevant files being "zipped" (using a product called PKZIP) onto a flash drive.

 Then restore the validation files at the Remote station.
 This can be achieved in one of two ways: